darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 #### Timeline

+The application **deadline is December 20th 2022**.
 The expected start date is *July 1st, 2023*, but this is somewhat flexible (as it may depend on personal situations, getting a visa, etc).

-#### Salary and Benefits
+#### Stipend

-TODO COPY FROM PHD ADD
+The PhD salaries are set at the university level and defined in [this table](https://www.hr.aau.dk/digitalAssets/1001/1001827_akademisk_skala_01.04.2021.pdf) -- the exact numbers depend on previous post-graduate work experience, it is somewhat difficult to understand the details, but expect to have a net salary greater than XXX DKK (XXX Euro).
+Denmark being one of the countries where students are [the best paid](https://www.studyinternational.com/news/highest-phd-stipend/).

 ### How to Apply
 In order to unsure a fair assessment of all applicants, we have an official procedure.
-Please refer to the [formal offer on the university's website](TODO)
+Please refer to the [formal offer on the university's website](https://phd.tech.au.dk/for-applicants/apply-here/saeropslag/phd-in-machine-learning-and-agricultural-ecology-hierarchical-deep-learning-for-better-automatic-pest-classification-and-biodiversity-monitoring-in-agroecosystems)

+### Questions

+Do not hesitate to [contact us](mailto:qgeissmann@qgg.au.dk) if you have questions, interest, ideas...
+If you do so, please *enclose a CV and briefly describe your interest*.